MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 #### Q1.
 Can Microsoft personnel access a person's Viva Insights data?

-The same rules apply as with Microsoft 365 commercial online services, Microsoft personnel do not have access to an individual's personal data in Viva Insights.
+The same rules apply as with Microsoft 365 commercial online services, Microsoft personnel don't have access to an individual's personal data in Viva Insights.
 To learn more, see [Who can access your data](https://www.microsoft.com/trust-center/privacy/data-access).

 #### Q2.
 Does the system enable admins the ability to log or audit data activity, such as accessing, modifying, or deleting data?

-No. Viva Insights does not support auditing.
+No. Viva Insights doesn't support auditing.

 #### Q3.
 Where and for how long is user data stored?